France: Several wounded in explosion at Saudi cemetery

 Diplomatic posts have been targeted in the past in Saudi Arabia.
 A 2004 armed assault on the U.S. Consulate in Jiddah blamed on al-Qaida killed five employees.
 In 2016, a suicide bomber blew himself up near that same U.S. Consulate, wounding two guards.

-Meanwhile, France’s President Emmanuel Macron has come under particular scrutiny among some Muslim leaders for his description of the caricatures of Prophet Muhammad as a protected cornerstone of free speech and France’s secular ideals.
-This has riled some Muslims who view the depictions as incitement and a form of hate speech.
+Meanwhile, French President Emmanuel Macron has come under particular scrutiny among some Muslim leaders for his description of the caricatures of Prophet Muhammad as a protected cornerstone of free speech and France’s secular ideals.
+This has riled some Muslims who view the depictions as blasphemous and a form of hate speech.

-Saudi Arabia’s monarch and top clerics have condemned the depictions, but top Saudi clerics have also called for calm and urged people to follow the prophet’s example of “mercy, justice, tolerance.”
+Saudi Arabia’s monarch and top clerics are among those who have condemned the depictions, but top Saudi clerics have also called for calm and urged people to follow the prophet’s example of “mercy, justice, tolerance.”

 King Salman is scheduled to deliver an annual address to the nation on Wednesday, laying out policy priorities for the coming year.